Chart Color Schemes

 Tea Gardens - Hawks Nest is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Tea Gardens - Hawks Nest, as per the latest Census evaluation, 88.8% of dwellings were houses, with the remaining 11.3% comprising semi-detached homes, apartments, and other types.
-This is compared to Non-Metro NSW's 81.1% houses and 18.9% other dwellings.
-Home ownership in Tea Gardens - Hawks Nest stood at 62.1%, with mortgaged dwellings making up 19.9% and rented ones accounting for 18.0%.
-The median monthly mortgage repayment in the area was $1,600, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent figure was $350, compared to Non-Metro NSW's $360.
-Nationally, Tea Gardens - Hawks Nest's monthly mortgage repayments were significantly lower at $1,600 versus the Australian average of $1,863, and rents were also lower at $350 compared to the national figure of $375.
+In Tea Gardens - Hawks Nest, as per the latest Census evaluation, 88.8% of dwellings were houses, with the remaining 11.3% comprising semi-detached homes, apartments, and other dwelling types.
+This compares to Non-Metro NSW's figures of 81.1% houses and 18.9% other dwellings.
+The home ownership rate in Tea Gardens - Hawks Nest stood at 62.1%, with mortgaged dwellings making up 19.9% and rented properties accounting for 18.0%.
+The median monthly mortgage repayment was $1,600, lower than Non-Metro NSW's average of $1,733.
+The median weekly rent in the area was $350, compared to Non-Metro NSW's figure of $360.
+Nationally, Tea Gardens - Hawks Nest's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing